-Students must remove all conflicts in their course schedules by the end of the Add/Drop period each semester.
+Students must remove all conflicts in their course schedules and be within 10 - 15 credit hours by the end of the Add/Drop period each semester.
 Students are reminded to review all course enrollment, including law courses and any non-law courses, immediately following the Add/Drop period to confirm their finalized course schedule.